0

 Commercial Farms and Market Gardens

-For our bigger growers we have commercial heat mats in both a master and an add-on.
-Both of these are going to be a 20” x 48” size.
-The master mat has a plug that you can plug into a thermostat which we'll talk about here in the next section.
-On the opposite side it has a pigtail to plug into the add-on mat which can then be further pigtailed depending on how many cell trays you're going to germinate.
+For our bigger growers, we have commercial heat mats in both a master and an add-on.
+Both of these will be a 20” by 48” size.
+The master mat has a plug that you can plug into a thermostat, which we'll discuss in the next section.
+On the opposite side, it has a pigtail to plug into the add-on mat, which can then be further pigtailed depending on how many cell trays you are germinating.

 How to Use the Thermostat Controller for Seedling Heat Mats

-We really encourage the use of thermostats for heat mats.
-Thermostats are the only way you can control whether the heat mat is going to turn on or off based on the climate in your growing space and keep a steady temperature.
-Without the use of one you're just going to let your mat run that 10-15 degrees above ambient temperature.
-Keep in mind 10 degrees is not necessarily at the soil when using a mat on its own.
+We encourage the use of thermostats for heat mats.
+Thermostats are the only way you can control whether the heat mat will turn on or off based on the climate in your growing space and keep a steady temperature.
+Without one, you're just going to let your mat run that 10-15 degrees above ambient temperature.

-While in use the thermostat has a probe that goes directly into the soil right where the seed is going to be.
-Although the mat will frequently heat up above ambient room temperature it's keeping that temperature in the soil steady at your preset ideal.
-Which means it's having to go through a 1020 bottom watering tray, the dead air space in between the tray and the cell inserts.
+While in use, the thermostat has a probe that goes directly into the soil, right where the seed will be.
+Although the mat will frequently heat up above ambient room temperature, it keeps the temperature in the soil steady at your preset ideal, going through a 1020 bottom watering tray, the cell tray, and the soil.

 heat mat